Slack V2 Integration Guide | PagerDuty

 How do I view on-call information in Slack?

-You can do this by running the /pd oncall command.
+You can view on-call information by running the /pd oncall command.

-What do I do if I’m seeing a 403_client_error when running the /pd trigger command?
+What do I do if I am seeing a 403_client_error when running the /pd trigger command?

 You are likely attempting to trigger an incident from a Slack channel that is not connected to PagerDuty.
-Ensure that you have connected Slack to PagerDuty as shown in step 3 above.
+Ensure that you have connected Slack to PagerDuty as shown in step 3.